eryph-org/samples/tutorial/README.md

 New-Catlet -Parent dbosoft/ubuntu-22.04
 ```
 for latest geneset.
+The eryph genepool contains artifacts that can be shared within eryph - these artifacts are called genes.
+Genes of same purpose can be grouped in a geneset.
+A Geneset tag identifies a single gene in the geneset.

 The catlet parent will be automatically download from the eryph genepool if not already available local.
-It may require some GB (for Windows parents).
+It may require some GB (for example for a Window parent).
 So don't run this on your mobile device!

 You can see your catlet now in Hyper-V Manager and can start it like any other VM, or you can use the start-Catlet cmdlet to run it: